MrOahu/David-Wright-Weather-Dashboard/README.md

 A weather dashboard that enables travelers to check the five-day forecast for multiple cities so that they can plan a trip accordingly.

-Techonologies Used: HTML, CSS, JavaScript, jQuery, day.js
+Technologies Used: HTML, CSS, JavaScript, jQuery, day.js

 ## Application Image